iotaledger/iota-wiki/internal/learn/wallets/firefly-faq-and-troubleshooting.md

 ### Can I reuse an address?
 I know that this was always a problem in Trinity.

-Yes, you can reuse an address in Firefly due to the EdDSA reusable address format.
+You can reuse an address in Firefly due to the EdDSA reusable address format.

 ### Can I create NFTs or other digital assets in Firefly?